Intelligent Services Gateway Configuration Guide, Cisco IOS XE Release 3S

 Intelligent Services Gateway (ISG) is a Cisco IOS XE software feature set that provides a structured framework in which edge devices can deliver flexible and scalable services to subscribers.
-ISG supports the use of policies for governing subscriber session bandwidth and network accessibility.
-This module provides information about the following methods of regulating session bandwidth and network access: Modular Quality of Service (QoS) command-line interface (CLI) policies and ISG policing.
+An ISG network forwarding policy is a type of traffic policy that allows packets to be routed or forwarded to and from an upstream network.
+This module provides information about how to configure network forwarding policies.

 Finding Feature Information

 Your software release may not support all the features documented in this module.
 For the latest caveats and feature information, see Bug Search Tool and the release notes for your platform and software release.
 To find information about the features documented in this module, and to see a list of the releases in which each feature is supported, see the feature information table at the end of this module.